 A big outbreak day turns out successful with tornadoes west of Oklahoma City.
 Highlights: Anticyclonic tornado, airborne trees, vortex sound, large hail and extreme winds.

 |Day 12: May 30, Central Missouri & Illinois

 The last storm photography day of Plains trip #2 takes place on a High Risk day in difficult chase terrain.
 Highlight: Supercell structure, anvil crawler lightning show

 An storm photography day in Nebraska falls short of tornadoes.
 Highlights: Supercell structure, rainbows and a nice lightning show.

 A long drive to Iowa results in a successful storm photography day.
 Highlights: One tornado, storm structure and a great lightning show.

 The grand finale chase of the 2004 season!
 An incredible day in Kansas wraps up the third and final trip to the Great Plains.
 Highlights: Three photogenic tornadoes, great supercell structure, and a nice lightning display.

 Special thanks to: Dave Crowley & Justin Teague for excellent forecasting; Dave Crowley for the guest room and steak cookout in Tulsa, Pete McConnell, Damon Shaw & Fabian Guerra for an enjoyable week-long expedition team-up; Bill Coyle, Dave Crowley and Tim Vasquez for nowcasting, and most of all thanks to the Lord for blessings of a great season, new friends, safety on the roads, and keeping the truck running for every one of those 12,400 miles.

 Links to more reports and photos:

-Most of the storm observers I traveled with this year also have reports from our trips posted on their sites:
+Most of the storm photographers I traveled with this year also have reports from our trips posted on their sites: